Lightning-AI/pytorch-lightning/docs/source-pytorch/model/manual_optimization.rst

 Every optimizer you use can be paired with any `Learning Rate Scheduler <https://pytorch.org/docs/stable/optim.html#how-to-adjust-learning-rate>`_.
-Please see the documentation of :meth:`~pytorch_lightning.core.module.LightningModule.configure_optimizers` for all the available options
+Please see the documentation of `configure_optimizers() <https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html#configure-optimizers>`_ for all the available options

 You can call ``lr_scheduler.step()`` at arbitrary intervals.
 Use ``self.lr_schedulers()`` in  your :class:`~pytorch_lightning.core.module.LightningModule` to access any learning rate schedulers